Achilles Tendon Injuries

 What are Achilles tendon injuries?

-Achilles tendon injuries affect the Achilles tendon, a fibrous band of tissue that links the muscles in your calf to your heel.
+The Achilles tendon is a fibrous band of tissue that links the muscles in your calf to your heel.
 The strength and flexibility of this tendon are important for jumping, running, and walking.
 Your Achilles tendon withstands a lot of stress and pressure during everyday activities, as well as during athletic and recreational play.
+If it becomes inflamed, swollen, and irritated, it is called tendonitis.

 What causes Achilles tendon injuries?

-Your Achilles tendon can become inflamed, swollen, and irritated.
-This is called tendonitis.
-This inflammation might be due to overuse or damage to the area.
-Tendonitis can cause pain down the back of your leg and around your heel.
+Tendonitis might be due to overuse or damage to the area.
+It can cause pain down the back of your leg and around your heel.
 You might notice that parts of your tendon are getting thicker, and hardening, because of tendonitis.
 This will get worse if you don't treat it.
-There are two main types of tendonitis:
+There are 2 main types of tendonitis:

 Insertional Achilles tendonitis.
 This damage occurs in the spot where your tendon meets your heel bone.
 Bone spurs (extra bone growth) often form with this type.
 This type of tendonitis can happen at any age, even in people who are not active.